privacysandbox/protected-auction-services-docs/bidding_auction_services_onboarding_self_serve_guide.md

 encryption / decryption keys from [public or private key service endpoints][43] in Bidding and Auction services.

-To integrate with Coordinators, adtechs will have to follow the steps below:
- * Set up a cloud account on a preferred [cloud platform][27] that is supported.
- * Provide the Coordinators with specific information related to their cloud account.
+_Note:_
+ * _Refer to [B&A release notes][126] for the prod images allowed by Coordinators
+    associated with a specific release._
+ * _Adtechs can only use production images attested by the key management systems_ _(Coordinators) in production.
+This is required during ([Beta testing][38], [Scale testing][39] and [beyond][40]) with live traffifc._
+ * _Adtechs must use [Test mode](#test-mode) with debug (non-prod) images.
+This would disable attestation of TEEs._
+ * _Without successfully onboarding to the Coordinator, adtechs will not be able to run_ _attestable services in TEE and therefore will not be able to process production data_ _using B&A services._
+ * _Key management systems are not in the critical path of B&A services.
+The_ _cryptographic keys are fetched from the key services in the non critical_ _path at service startup and periodically every few hours, and cached in-memory_ _server side._
+ * _Sellers can call buyers on a different cloud platform.
+The SellerFrontEnd_ _service fetches public keys from all supported cloud platforms, this is_ _important to encrypt request payloads for BuyerFrontEnd service._

- * Coordinators will provide url endpoints of key services and other information that must be incorporated in B&A server configurations.
+**After onboarding to B&A, Coordinators will provide url endpoints of key services to the adtechs.
+Adtechs must incorporate those in B&A server configurations.
+Refer below for more information.**

 ### Test mode

 Test mode supports [cryptographic protection][45] with hardcoded public-private key pairs, while disabling TEE server attestation.
+Adtechs can use this mode with debug / non-prod B&A service images for debugging and internal testing.

 During initial phases of onboarding, this would allow adtechs to test Bidding and Auction server workloads even before integration with Coordinators.

- * Set TEST_MODE flag to `true` in seller's Bidding and Auction server configurations ([AWS][46], [GCP][47]).
+ * Set TEST_MODE flag to `true` in seller's Bidding and Auction server configurations ([AWS][46], [GCP][47]) when using debug / non-prod service images.
- * _Note: TEST_MODE should be set to `false` in production_.
+ * _Note: TEST_MODE should be set to `false` in production with prod service images_.

 ### Amazon Web Services (AWS)

-Refer [here][48] for more information about the role of Coordinators for AWS.

-Information about enrollment with production Coordinators on AWS for Protected Auction, will be updated by the end of Jan 2024.
+An adtech should provide their AWS Account Id to both the Coordinators.

+The Coordinators would create IAM roles.
+After adtechs provide the AWS account Id, they would attach that information to the IAM roles and include in an allowlist.
+Then the Coordinators would let adtechs know about the IAM roles and that should be included in the B&A server Terraform configs that fetch cryptographic keys from key management systems.

+Adtechs must set IAM roles information provided by the Coordinators in the following parameters in buyer or seller server configs for AWS deployment:
+  * PRIMARY_COORDINATOR_ACCOUNT_IDENTITY
+  * SECONDARY_COORDINATOR_ACCOUNT_IDENTITY

 ### Google Cloud Platform (GCP)

-Refer [here][49] for more information about the role of the Coordinators on GCP.

-Following is the information about enrollment with production Coordinators for GCP:
- * [Enroll with Coordinators][50] via the Protected Auction [intake form][51].
-   You will need to provide the service account created in the previous step.
+An adtech should provide IAM service account email to both the Coordinators.

-_Note:_
- * _Adtechs can only run images attested by the key management systems_ _(Coordinators) in production._
- * _Without successfully completing the Coordinator enrollment process, adtechs_
-   _will not be able to run attestable services in TEE and therefore will not be_ _able to process production data using B&A services._
- * _Key management systems are not in the critical path of B&A services.
-The_ _cryptographic keys are fetched from the key services in the non critical_ _path at service startup and periodically every few hours, and cached in-memory_ _server side.
-Refer here for more information._
- * _Sellers can call buyers on a different cloud platform.
-The SellerFrontEnd_ _service fetches public keys from all supported cloud platforms, this is_ _important to encrypt request payloads for BuyerFrontEnd service._
+The Coordinators would create IAM roles.
+After adtechs provide their service account email, the Coordinators would attach that information to the IAM roles and include in an allowlist.
+Then the Coordinators would let adtechs know about the IAM roles and that should be included in the B&A server Terraform configs that fetch cryptographic keys from key management systems.

+Adtechs must set IAM roles information provided by the Coordinators in the following parameters in buyer or seller server configs for GCP deployment:
+  * PRIMARY_COORDINATOR_ACCOUNT_IDENTITY
+  * SECONDARY_COORDINATOR_ACCOUNT_IDENTITY

 ## Step 4: Build, deploy services